 Marie & Brian make a fantastic team as they are both very passionate about their business, always up for fun and very friendly - all of which is reflected in their fantastic TripAdvisor & Google Reviews.
 They are both delighted to bring all their training, expertise & knowledge together to run Seabirds-and-Seals and you will find out when taking the tour, they both have so much infectious enthusiasm & knowledge - making it a fun tour from start to finish.

 Jonathan has been birdwatching in Shetland since childhood holidays.
-Jonathan started up award winning business Seabirds-and-Seals in 1992 and retired in 2017 when Marie & Brian took over the helm and continue to follow in his steps with their many 5-Star reviews and awards.
-Jonathan continues to advise the business and still makes the occasional trip to Noss as a guide onboard M.V.
-Seabird.
-In 1970 he was the first warden of Noss National Nature Reserve.
-He’s a former boatman to the Muckle Flugga Lighthouse and wrote his Ph.D. on the historical geography of Shetland.
-He has served for many years as a local councillor.
-He has recently written his own book titled 'Seabirds-and-Seals' and has in the past written children's books.

-Final draft | Marie & Brian make a fantastic team as they are both very passionate about their business, always up for fun and very friendly - all of which is reflected in their fantastic TripAdvisor & Google Reviews.
-They are both delighted to bring all their training, expertise & knowledge together to run Seabirds-and-Seals and you will find out when taking the tour, they both have so much infectious enthusiasm & knowledge - making it a fun tour from start to finish.

-Jonathan has been birdwatching in Shetland since childhood holidays.
-Jonathan started up award winning business Seabirds-and-Seals in 1992 and retired in 2017 when Marie & Brian took over the helm and continue to follow in his steps with their many 5-Star reviews and awards.
-Jonathan continues to advise the business and still makes the occasional trip to Noss as a guide onboard M.V.
+Jonathan started up award winning business Seabirds-and-Seals in 1992 and retired in 2017 when Marie & Brian took over the helm and continue to follow in his steps with their many amazing reviews and awards.
+Jonathan continues to be supportive and still makes the occasional trip to Noss as a guide onboard M.V.
 Seabird.
 In 1970 he was the first warden of Noss National Nature Reserve.
 He’s a former boatman to the Muckle Flugga Lighthouse and wrote his Ph.D. on the historical geography of Shetland.
 He has served for many years as a local councillor.
 He has recently written his own book titled 'Seabirds-and-Seals' and has in the past written children's books.